zydro-marine/.github/profile/README.md

 ## Zydro Marine Technologies

-_The Geospatial Toolkit for Marine Robotics_
+_The Toolkit for Maritime Spatial Intelligence_

+We build tools to autonomously produce, analyze & distribute bathymetry and other ocean geospatial data.